CalciferZh/Minimal-IK/README.md

 | MANO (hand) | 2.15                  | 3.42                   |

 We assume that the global rotation is known.
-We discuss this further in the `Notes` section.
+We discuss this further in the `Customization Notes` section.

 ## Usage